abhinavpola/browser-art/README.md

 # BrowserART
+## Unofficial updated score for gpt-4o: 57/95 (38 refusals, 5 tasks didn't run)

 This is the code space for [Refusal-Trained LLMs Are Easily Jailbroken As Browser Agents](https://static.scale.com/uploads/6691558a94899f2f65a87a75/browser_art_draft_preview.pdf).

 BrowserART is a comprehensive test suite and toolkit for red-teaming and evaluating LLM browser agents.

 ## Table of Contents